callumduffy/trackmypints/README.md

 ### Functionality

+#### Registration
+POST username and password to /register.
+Password is encoded and stored in credentials collection.
+User set as unverified for now, will implement email verification, when this is done I will add a request filter.
+If the user exists but is not verified they will get 403's until verified.
+If done, the can then successfully auth.

 #### Authentication
-Using JWT: Currently only supported for one user as I havent implemented a DB for users yet, want to focus on having all the functionality running on back end and front end first.
- Basically the front end client will handle the tokens, but any endpoint access redirects via Spring Security, this prompts the client for a username and password to POST to /auth.
-If a valid user: a JWT is returned.
+Using JWT: Front end form to post credentials to /auth endpoint.
+If registered and verified, a JWT will be returned.
+ This can then be used to access all other endpoints.

-All requests are intercepted by a filter and validated for the JWT, if not found they are denied.
+All requests are intercepted by a filter and validated for the JWT (must not be expired), if not found they are denied.

 #### Model
 Each PintUser has a corresponding map of PintData which tracks count and cost of each Pint, the key being the name of